stegos/stegos-docs-hugo/content/developers/Exchange_integration.md

 +++

-In private coin like Stegos, where each utxo has cloaked public key, ones usually need a secret_key to find if some utxo was belong to user.
+In private coin like Stegos, where each utxo has cloaked public key, one usually needs a secret_key to find whether a particular utxo belongs to a particular user.

-Exchange services usually works with big amount of users.
-And they need to store sercret keys in some secure place, frequently without access to the internet.
+Exchange services usually handle a large number of users.
+For security reasons, they store secret keys in a secure place, often without access to the internet.
+Thus the standard Stegos approach is incompatible with standard exchange processes.
-So regular aproach would not work on exchanges.

-To get around this, for exchanges we use `Public` outputs.
+To get around this problem, for exchanges we make use of `Public` outputs.

-Public outputs already used in service award, it stores recipient and amount in open form, so everybody can see it, for example in blockexplorer.
+Public outputs are already used in the validator service award: they store recipient and amount data in open form.
+This means anybody can see this data, for example via a block explorer.

 ### Transaction signing